-In United States, approximately 5.8 per 1,000 infants die before they reach the age of one.
-In Kuwait, on the other hand, 7.1 per 1,000 infants do.
+In United States, approximately 5.3 children die before they reach the age of one as of 2020.
+In Kuwait, on the other hand, 6.5 children do as of 2020.

 United States has a total of 19,924 km of coastline.
 In Kuwait, that number is 499 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and Ministry of Finance, Kuwait.
+The statistics above were calculated using the following data sources: The World Factbook.